 Mapping the Past: Our Space and Time

 Mapping the past involves marking out the space that we made for ourselves when we were denied visibility and place.
 It also involves tracing a different history from the official versions that exclude or ignore us.
-Our history has its own heroes, key events, progress and timeline.
+Our history has its own heroes, key events, progress, timeline and geography.

 One of the most interesting exercises in creating a sense of our place in history is to map our space, by pinpointing key locations on a map of a city or country.
-Amongst those locations will be the Gay Centres, including the first in the UK - the Glasgow Gay Centre opened in 1977.
-Yet there will also be the more informal meeting places, such as discos and walks organised by the LGBT community.
-Examples include the Lilidots lesbian feminist walking group and the Glasgow Gay Ramblers.
-As for discos, they figure in the account of the Glasgow Gay Centre, SMG and SHRG and in this personal recollection of gay discos before 1982:
+Amongst those locations are the LGBT Centres, including the first in the UK - the Glasgow Gay Centre opened in 1977.
+Cafés, bars, hotels, clubs, theatres, cinemas, libraries, bookshops and many kinds of informal meeting places also form part of our space.

 |© Copyright OurStory Scotland - Scottish Charity No: SC 035729|